-One of the things I love the most about RPGs is that sense of being transported to a different world each time you start a new game.
-You could end up in a post-apocalyptic land fighting huge machines or mutated creatures; or you might find yourself taken back to the past, battling against evil knights or fearsome dragons.
+One of the things I love the most about RPGs is the sense of being transported to a different world when you start a new game.
+You could end up in a post-apocalyptic land fighting huge machines; or you might find yourself taken back to the past, battling fearsome dragons.

 Despite each entry in the genre feeling unique, they each contain several elements we’re immediately familiar with and that make us feel at home.
 There’ll be a central character who has a want, a need and a weakness, along with an inciting incident that sends them on an epic mission.
 Then we’ll have a villain of some kind who sees the protagonist as a threat to their progress and is hell-bent on their destruction.
 And throughout the journey there’ll be a series of smaller quests, usually designed to help the non-player characters (NPCs) we meet along the way – as well as earn us some sweet, shiny loot.

 Although the protagonist may decide to make use of a huge sword, powerful spells or some other kind of weaponry, they’ll have access to a few standard moves we’re also familiar with.
 The first is the jump, one that’s easy to take for granted because of how simple is it but without which we couldn’t reach higher platforms or traverse gaps.
 Next there’s the dodge, a move which causes the character to throw their body weight in a direction to roll away from danger during the heat of battle.
 And finally we have the block, a defensive stance which reduces the damage taken when there’s no time to get out of the way.